Rehabilitation for brain injury

 If a patient is discharged from hospital but cannot live unassisted, they will be sent to an in-patient rehabilitation facility.
 These facilities exist solely for the purpose of rehabilitation, and their offering can be much more intense than their hospital equivalent.

 In-patient rehabilitation is more like a gym atmosphere (especially in the case of physical rehabilitation), with patients wearing their own clothes and attending both group and private sessions every day.
-The focus is to restore the patient to as normal a level of operation as possible so that they can be released to go back home.
+The focus is to restore the patient to as normal a level of operation as possible so that they can return home.

 Outpatient rehabilitation (available both on the NHS and privately) is where the person has sufficiently recovered to be able to live at home, but still requires further rehabilitation.